skerkour/kerkour.com/content/blog/bloom-whats-next.md

 +++

 Thank you very much for the support!
-It was pretty intense and we really didn't expect such traction.
+The past days were pretty intense and we really didn't expect such traction.

 We sincerly apologize for the bugs and latencies: our systems were not scaled to handle the load (which in a sense is a good news 😊).

-Here is some clarifications about the <a href="/blog/bloom-a-free-and-open-source-google/" target="_blank" rel="noopener">launching blog post (manifesto)</a> and what are the next steps.
+Here are some clarifications about the <a href="/blog/bloom-a-free-and-open-source-google/" target="_blank" rel="noopener">master plan</a> and what are the next steps.

 <div class="center">